We have identified the following predator control courses available for secondary schools around Aotearoa New Zealand.

 Predator Control & Conservation, NCEA Level 3 (four one-week blocks from Mon-Thurs)

 This Tasman/Nelson based course is designed to introduce students to predator control programmes and the important role they play in protecting New Zealand’s biodiversity.

 The focus is on developing an understanding of environmental management practices and the technical and personal skills required to effectively participate in field-based environmental management programmes.
 The course is held over four one-week blocks both on and off site and includes overnights.
 NCEA credits are available and the course is fully funded by the Ministry of Education.
 For more information email firstname.lastname@example.org

-View our kids and school toolkit for other information to support teaching predator control in schools.
+View our schools toolkit for other information to support teaching predator control in schools.